Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 A well-trained puppy does not happen overnight.

-The process to train a puppy generally takes six months to a year to fully train a puppy (including house training, crate training, basic commands, and more advanced behaviors).
+It generally takes puppy parents six months to a year to fully train a puppy (including house training, crate training, basic commands, and more advanced behaviors).

-Be patient with your furry little friend and yourself — learning to train a puppy isn’t easy.
+Be patient with your furry little friend and yourself — training a puppy isn’t easy.

 Training a dog, especially a young puppy, requires calm, patience, and repetition.